Video Marketing Analytics and Metrics: A Comprehensive Guide

 Why It’s Important:

-- Indicates that viewers find your content shareable and worth promoting.
+• Indicates that your content is valuable and shareable.

 10. Lead Generation